Causal inference with dyadic data in randomized experiments: Estimation of the global average treatment effect with dyadic data

-The boundedness assumption is common in design-based causal inference but can be relaxed under certain conditions, such as moment restrictions on dyadic outcomes.
-Boundedness of the dyadic outcome is much weaker than boundedness of unit-level outcomes $Y_i(\bm{z})$, because the number of neighbours in $\mathcal{N}_i(\bm{{z}})$ may grow with $n$.
-The boundedness of dyadic outcomes is common in online controlled experiments.
-For example, each click action is a binary dyadic outcome, and the duration time during a VoIP call is a bounded continuous dyadic outcome.
+Assumption~\ref{asmp:bound} is a standard regularity condition in design-based causal inference.
+It can be relaxed under suitable moment conditions, but it is sufficient for the asymptotic results developed below.
+Importantly, boundedness of dyadic outcomes is weaker than boundedness of unit-level aggregate outcomes, because the number of neighbours in $\mathcal N_i(\bm z)$ may grow with $n$.
+The assumption is also natural in many online experiments: click indicators are binary dyadic outcomes, and VoIP call durations are bounded continuous outcomes over a fixed observation window.

-\begin{theorem} Under Assumptions \ref{asmp:pairitf}-\ref{asmp:bound}, with Bernoulli randomization or complete randomization, (i). the estimator $\hat{\tau}_{\rm HT}$ is unbiased; (ii). $ \hat{\tau}_{\rm HT}-\tau = {O}_{p}\left(r_n\right)$ and $\hat{\tau}_{\rm H\acute{A}}-\tau= {O}_{p}\left(r_n\right) $ where \end{theorem} Hereafter, ${O}_{p}(1)$ means that a sequence of random variables is bounded in probability, and $o_{p}(1)$ means convergence to zero in probability.
+\begin{theorem} Under Assumptions \ref{asmp:pairitf}-\ref{asmp:bound}, with Bernoulli randomization or complete randomization, (i). the estimator $\hat{\tau}_{\rm HT}$ is unbiased; (ii). $ \hat{\tau}_{\rm HT}-\tau = {O}_{p}\left(r_n\right)$ and $\hat{\tau}_{\rm H\acute{A}}-\tau= {O}_{p}\left(r_n\right) $ where \end{theorem} Hereafter, ${O}_{p}(1)$ denotes boundedness in probability, and $o_p(1)$ denotes convergence to zero in probability.
 Theorem \ref{thm:rate} establishes the convergence rate of estimators based on dyadic outcomes.
-We retain the probability $P_{\mathsf{z}}$ in the asymptotic bound and allow it to diminish with sample size, reflecting practical constraints where the number of treated units may be limited due to cost.
-This is particularly relevant in settings with a tight treatment budget with a small $P_1$.
-Besides, when evaluating a new treatment post-launch, researchers may conduct a holdout experiment with a small control group, i.e., $P_0$ is small.
-Despite the dependencies induced by complete randomization both in assignments and dyadic outcomes, the resulting convergence rate typically matches that of Bernoulli randomization.
+The rate depends on both the treatment assignment probabilities and the complexity of the counterfactual interaction networks.
+The factor $P_{\mathsf z}$ is retained in the bound to allow treatment or control probabilities to decrease with $n$.
+This accommodates practical experimental designs in which one arm may receive only a small fraction of traffic.
+For example, a costly or risky treatment may be tested on a small treated group, corresponding to a small $P_1$, while a post-launch holdout experiment may use a small control group, corresponding to a small $P_0$.
+The theorem shows that, despite the additional dependence induced by complete randomization, the same order of convergence is obtained under Bernoulli and complete randomization.